sumitsk/marl_transfer/README.md

 # Learning Transferable Cooperative Behavior in Multi-Agent Teams

 [Akshat Agarwal](https://agakshat.github.io)\*, [Sumit Kumar](https://sumitsk.github.io)\*, [Katia Sycara](http://www.cs.cmu.edu/~sycara/)

-Carnegie Mellon University
+Robotics Institute, Carnegie Mellon University

-This is the official repository of the 'Learning Transferable Cooperative Behavior in Multi-Agent Teams' paper, available at https://arxiv.org/abs/1906.01202 done with
+This is the official repository of the 'Learning Transferable Cooperative Behavior in Multi-Agent Teams' paper, available at https://arxiv.org/abs/1906.01202

 This work has been presented at the [Learning and Reasoning with Graph-Structured Reprsentations](https://graphreason.github.io/) workshop (https://graphreason.github.io/papers/29.pdf) at ICML, 2019 held in Long Beach, USA.